wcarmon/docs/golang/io.http.client.md

 # Key Concepts

-# Example: HTTP POST
+# Examples
-1. Assuming things like this exist:
+1. Assuming things like this are defined:
 ```go
 type FooId string